 If you do something, it’s on you to face the consequences, good or bad.

 This may sound harsh, but think about it.
-We don’t live in a fantasy-land where rain is magical and mysterious, the world is flat and gods impregnate humans.
+We don’t live in a fantasy-land where rain is magical and mysterious, the world is flat, and gods impregnate humans.

 We live in a world where robots are exploring space (and vacuuming our floors).
-We’ve all got pocketable mobile devices that allow us to talk to anyone else in the world on a whim any time of day.
+We’ve got pocketable mobile devices that allow us to talk to anyone else in the world on a whim, any time of day.
 We can explain our biology in 1’s and 0’s (or as chemical compositions) and we’re casually building quantum computers on the side.

 Looking back, how is it not glaringly obvious that the people who are prejudiced against gays are fighting the same battle as the racists and anti-Semites of the past?
-We look back at these people (and toward the non-developed areas where they still exist) with a collective grimace and shameful sigh, yet it’s okay to keep doing the same thing so long as it’s to a different group?
+We look back at these people (and toward the non-developed areas where they still exist) with a collective grimace and shameful sigh, yet it’s okay to keep doing the same thing so long as it’s aimed at a different group?

 If you aren’t able to give an answer for why you believe something (other than ‘because so-and-so told me to’), it’s time to take a serious look at your life and decide if anything you’re doing is truly your choice, or if you’re just being guided along by those who see you as sheep for their cause.

 This post takes a more aggressive stance on the topic than I tend to take today, because I don’t think that directly attacking someone’s beliefs is the best way to interact if you want to actually change minds, rather than just hurling insults.